 The bird-pilot typed on a keyboard in ZAP.
 “I have just the idea.”

 White light collected on either side of the Galaxy Zephyr’s spine.
-With the blare of Gnostic archons’ trumpets, sixteen white wings erupted, each longer than the Galaxy Zephyr was tall.
-Every feather was a jet engine.
+With a blare of Gnostic archons’ trumpets, sixteen white wings erupted, each longer than the Galaxy Zephyr was tall.
+Every feather was a jet-engine.
 The warmth subsided.

 Lucille snickered.
 “Not a bad look.”
 She flipped her hair back, and the Galaxy Zephyr grew a silvery blue ponytail like that of her late mother, Princess Lucia.
 “Charlie, Daisuke, Eisu, Fumiko, each of your teams takes the four nearest wings.
 Learn your controls.”